HakanAkerblom/HakanAkerblom/README.md

-- 👋 Hi, I’m Hakan Akerblom and I'm stuying to become an AI-developer.
+- 👋 Hi, I’m Håkan Åkerblom and I'm stuying to become an AI-developer.
 - 🌱 I’m currently learning Machine learning and Pyhton.
 Check out my projects in Github Portfolio below.
 - 📫 How to reach me: hakan.akerblom(a)gmail.com